-EA’s offering bonuses to those who pre-order a copy including an early release date for those that order the Deluxe Edition.
-The Deluxe Edition arrives on October 16th.
-The global Battlefield 5 release date takes place a few days later on October 19th.
+EA’s offering bonuses to those who pre-order including an early release date for those that order the Deluxe Edition.
+The Deluxe Edition arrives on October 16th while the global Battlefield 5 release date takes place a few days later on October 19th.

 Making a decision about a pre-order is just one thing prospective Battlefield 5 buyers need to do before the game makes its way to shelves.

-In this guide we’re going to outline a few other things we think you should do before Battlefield 5’s release date starting with watching EA Play 2018.
+In this guide we’re going to outline a few other things we think you should do before Battlefield 5’s release date starting with some bonuses for Battlefield 1 players.

 Try the Battlefield 5 Beta

-In addition to the Battlefield 5 demo, EA will release an open (public) Battlefield 5 beta sometime before the release date.
+In addition to the Battlefield 5 demo, EA will release an open (public) Battlefield 5 beta in early September before the release date.
 Anyone interested in buying Battlefield 5 is encouraged to signup for and try the beta whenever it’s released.

 If you’re one hundred percent certain you’re buying Battlefield 5, try the beta to help DICE improve the final version of the game.
 Your bug reports will help add additional polish.

-If you’re unsure about the game after EA Play 2018, trying the beta will help you make a decision.
+If you’re unsure about the game right now, trying the beta will help you make a decision.
 It won’t be the full version of the game, but it’ll help answer many of your questions.

 And if you’re new to the Battlefield series, it’ll help you decide if this is a series you want to jump into.
 Battlefield is more objective-based than shooters like Call of Duty.
 Games can also take a lot longer.

 If you own an Xbox, you can subscribe to EA Access for $30 per year or $5 a month.
 EA Access lets you play games five days early for up to 10 hours.
-It’s an investment, but it’ll give you a chance to try the full version of Battlefield 5 before its official release date.
+It’s an investment, but it’ll give you a chance to try a solid portion of Battlefield 5 before its official release date.

 Pick the Right Edition

 Retailers across the globe are taking Battlefield 5 pre-orders.
-And while many of you should wait for EA Play 2018 or longer, some of you might be fine putting in an early order right now.
+And while many of you should wait for Gamescom or longer, some of you might be fine putting in an early order right now.